 SMALL-GROUP WALKING TOURS OF SRI LANKA

 All our trips and activities focus around one theme only–that is walking, and by taking a trip with us, we are sure that you will start looking at Sri Lanka in a different light.

-Walk along the century-old lakes and canals, rustic rice fields, farmlands with watch-huts and scarecrows, and forest footpaths leading to lesser-known historical sites.
-Hike through small mountain villages in the middle of lush green tea bushes, rugged terrain, inspiring landscapes and wilderness mountain peaks with stunning views of valleys.
+Walk along the century-old lakes and canals; rustic rice fields, farmlands with watch-huts and scarecrows, and forest footpaths leading to lesser-known historical sites.
+Hike through small mountain villages in the middle of lush green tea bushes, rugged terrain, inspiring landscapes and wilderness mountain peaks with stunning views.

 Understand the local way of life through first-hand experiences.
 Indulge in simple local food while walking.
 Smile and say Ayubowan or Vanakkam to the people you meet on the way and share a moment with them as they go about their day to day lives while making a difference in local communities along the way.
 That’s the way to experience Sri Lanka, differently!